tejaswarpadala-a11y/tejaswarpadala-a11y/README.md

 # Hi, I'm Teja Padala 👋

-MBA candidate at UNC Kenan-Flagler and venture investor at Excelerate Health Ventures.
+MBA candidate at UNC Kenan-Flagler, venture investor at Excelerate Health Ventures, and builder of AI-powered product tools.

-I’m interested in building AI-powered products and tools that help teams make better product and technology decisions.
-Most of my projects explore how AI can be applied to product strategy, automation, and opportunity discovery.
+I work on projects at the intersection of:
+• AI systems
+• product strategy
+• decision frameworks

 ## What I'm working on